maxboeck/Front-end-Developer-Interview-Questions/README.md

 * Explain what a single page app is and how to make one SEO-friendly.
 * What is the extent of your experience with Promises and/or their polyfills?

-#### Network Questions:

-* Traditionally, why has it been better to serve site assets from multiple domains?
-* Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
-* What are the differences between Long-Polling, Websockets and Server-Sent Events?
-* Explain the following request and response headers:
-  * Diff. between Expires, Date, Age and If-Modified-...
-  * Do Not Track
-  * Cache-Control
-  * Transfer-Encoding
-  * ETag
-  * X-Frame-Options
-* What are HTTP actions?
-List all HTTP actions that you know, and explain them.

 #### Coding Questions: